 If trying to look up the mentioned records in xEdit, adjust the load order ID (the first 2 digits for a full plugin or 5 digits for light plugin) to the actual file ID of the plugin when it is loaded into xEdit.

 Reinstall or install the latest version of the plugin.
-Notify the author of the plugin about the error.
+Notify the author of the plugin about the problem if the error persists.

 If removing a plugin lets the process run through without issues, it means the plugin is broken.

 Temporarily disabling plugins is a troubleshooting step and not a fix.
 Avoiding or silencing an error message does not fix the error.

 Ignore advice to only temporarily disable plugins to complete the process or claims that the plugin is fine to use.